 Nginx Is a web server that can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.

 FLOWX utilizes the Nginx engine as a load balancer and for routing the web traffic (API calls) from the SPA (single page application) to the backend service, to the engine, and to various plugins.

-The FLOWX.AI Designer SPA will use the backend service to manage the platform via REST calls, will use API calls to manage specific content for the plugins, and will use REST and WebSocket calls to connect to the engine.»Intro to NGINX»NGINX documentation
+The FLOWX.AI Designer SPA will use the backend service to manage the platform via REST calls, will use API calls to manage specific content for the plugins, and will use REST and SSE calls to connect to the engine.»Intro to NGINX»NGINX documentation

 EFK (Kibana, fluentd, Elastic Search)

 Elasticsearch is a distributed, RESTful search and analytics engine capable of addressing a growing number of use cases.